Top Jobs for Maths Graduates

 To graduate with a maths degree is something to be proud of.
-Employers will know that you are bright, haven’t taken the easy option and have an aptitude for logic and problem-solving that is very sought after.
+Employers will know that maths graduates are bright, haven’t taken the easy option and have an aptitude for logic and problem-solving that is very sought after.
 The issue with many of the most respected subjects is that they are in their nature seen as academic rather than vocational and the transition into the world of work needs a bit of thought.

-Finance & banking
+Finance & banking for maths graduates

 Finance is often seen as the logical step for maths graduates but it is by no means the only industry hiring.
-Finance and banking encompasses a vast range of roles from financial traders to banking clerks.
+Finance and banking encompass a vast range of roles from financial traders to banking clerks.
 The type of lifestyle you want is really important to your career choices.
 If you want to enter the highly competitive world of corporate banking, you need to be able to deal with extreme pressure and put your home-life second, at least until you become established.

 Insurance & actuarial

 If risk is your thing then insurance is your game!
 Many maths graduates are drawn to the world of insurance as it offers some of the most challenging problem-solving roles.
-Day-to-day actuaries are making complex mathematical decisions and there are few other roles which are quite so number-focused.
+Day-to-day actuaries are making complex mathematical decisions and there are few other roles that are quite so number-focused.
 Mathematical modelling, data analysis and calculating probability make up the job of the actuary.
 Although some business skills are required, i.e. presenting findings, working with clients etc. actuarial work is one of the most maths-focussed occupations out there.
 Read more about the work of an actuary.

 Statistics & data analysis

 The appeal of going into statistics and data analysis for many maths graduates is that you can work in such a range of industries.
 You can work in the corporate world, in investment or you can work in the public and third sectors informing social policy.
-Astute mathematicians are needed across the board and if you want to put your skills into a ‘non-financial’ arena you could be crunching data for the NHS, for government departments or charitable trusts.
+Astute mathematicians are needed across the board and if you want to put your skills into a non-financial arena you could be crunching data for the NHS, for government departments or charitable trusts.